tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/sips.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your SIPS account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your SIPS account, which comprise:

 - **Merchant ID**: The ID solely used to identify the merchant account with SIPS.
 - **Secret Key**: The key to sign the merchant account with SIPS.